CityOfNewYork/growingupnyc/wp-content/plugins/taxonomy-terms-order/readme.txt

 = What taxonomies will allow me to sort? =

-You can sort ALL taxonomies, including the default Categories.
+You can sort ALL taxonomies ( hierarhically active ), including the default Categories.

 = Is there any way i can get my admin interface to use the custom terms order? =